danimtb/pioneer3at_ETSIDI/README.md

 	  ``rosrun pioneer_utils moving_alone``

-- nav-waypoints node: Send point goals to navigation stack.
+- nav-waypoints node (navigation_goals): Send global or local goals to navigation stack.

 	  ``rosrun pioneer_utils nav-waypoints``

+- endurance_test node: implements randomly navigation to a list of points

+	See launch file template: ``roslaunch pioneer_utils endurance_test.launch"

+	List of points as *map_locations.txt* rosparam.

 Usage
 -----

-This repo is intended to be a simple method to setup and run everything needed to use Pioneer 3 AT.
+This repository is intended to be a simple method to setup and run everything needed to use Pioneer 3 AT.

 After clonning this github repo in your catkin_ws src/ directory do the following: